-Learn how to protect your new sod from dog urine damage and have a lush, green lawn for years to come.
+Would you like to learn how to protect your new sod from dog urine damage and have a lush, green lawn for years to come?

 Sod is a great way to establish a lawn.
 In just a few hours you can have a beautiful lawn covering what previously was bare soil.
-It’s is a great way to improve the look and usability of your yard and avoid months of cleaning mud and dust out of the house while grass seed takes root.
+It is a great way to improve the look and usability of your yard and avoid months of waiting for grass seed to take root.

 Dog urine and new sod